r4d6/Citadel-Wiki/citadel-wiki/main/guides/guide_machine.md

 None

 ## Public Nanite Chamber
 The public nanite chamber will automatically implant nanites into anyone who enters it, without the need for a second person.
 The nanites will be synchronised to a cloud and will do nothing unless that cloud has nanite programs installed.
-Use a multitool Multitool.png on the Public Nanite Chamber circuit board first to choose which backup cloud you want it synced to.
+Use a multitool on the Public Nanite Chamber circuit board first to choose which backup cloud you want it synced to.
 If you don't multitool the board it will default to cloud 1.
-You must install programs on same backup cloud with a Nanite Cloud Controller Nanite cloud controller.gif to get functional nanites.
+You must install programs on same backup cloud with a Nanite Cloud Controller to get functional nanites.
 Does not need a Nanite Chamber Control Console.

 <b>Part Needed</b><br />
   1x Public Nanite Chamber Board<br />